 Good Morning America's Michael Strahan has forged a very successful career both on the football field and off and is a celebrated athlete and TV personality.

-But his path to success was far from easy and Michael has now opened up about some agonizing moments from his past.
+But his path to success was far from easy and Michael recently opened up about some agonizing moments from his past.

 MORE: Michael Strahan makes big return to the studio with unexpected video